 This means your leads go through a process of figuring out what they want or need but are unsure where to buy it.

 A strong customer acquisition process will help you avoid losing prospects as they make their way through these crucial stages.
-The same is true for when leads move from your marketing team to the sales team, to the customer service team, etc. Effective full-funnel marketing results in fewer miscommunications or missing data.
+The same is true for when leads move from your marketing team to the sales team, to the customer service team, etc.

-Starting from the stop and moving down, the stages of an effective customer acquisition strategy include:
+So, starting from the stop and moving down, the stages of an effective customer acquisition strategy include:

 Awareness